reitzig/sdkman-for-fish/README.md

 [![Build Status][travis-badge]][travis-link]

-Makes command `sdk` from [SDKMAN!] usable from fish, including auto-completion.
+Makes command `sdk` from [SDKMAN!] usable from [fish], including auto-completion.
 Also adds binaries from installed SDKs to the PATH.

-Version 1.4.0 tested with
+Version 1.5.0 tested with

- - fish 2.7.1 and 3.0.2, and
+ - fish 2.7.1 and 3.1.2, and
  - SDKMAN!
-5.7.4, on
+5.8.2, on
  - Ubuntu 18.04 LTS and macOS 10.13

 ## Install